Borough of Hartlepool: Governance

 Hartlepool Borough Council provides both county-level and district-level services.
 There are also nine civil parishes in the borough, which form a second tier of local government for their areas; the rest of the borough is an unparished area.

 Since 2016 the council has been a member of the Tees Valley Combined Authority.

 In May 2021, the four parish councils of Elwick, Hart, Dalton Piercy and Greatham all issued individual votes of no confidence in Hartlepool Borough Council, and expressed their desire to re-join County Durham.
 Subsequently, quarterly parish liaison meetings were set up between the parish and borough councils, and a new Parish Charter was adopted.

 Political control

-The council has been under Labour majority control since the May 2024 local elections.
+The council has been no overall control since the May 2026 local elections.

 Political control of the council since the 1974 reforms has been as follows: